RESTful-Otaku/unhaunter/tools/ghost_radio/assets/maps/AI_README.md

 *   **ID 99 (Type: FakeGhost):** Editor marker ('fG') for placing a fake ghost (tutorial/scripting).
 Visually disabled in-game.
 *   **ID 100 (Type: FakeBreach):** Editor marker ('fB') for placing a fake breach (tutorial/scripting).
 Visually disabled in-game.
 *   **ID 101-107 (Undefined in TSX):** Visually empty.
-*   **ID 108-179 (Type: RoomDef, Variant: [RoomName]):** Colored diamond shapes used solely in the Tiled editor to define room areas.
+*   **ID 108-179 (Type: RoomDef, Variant: [RoomName]):** coloured diamond shapes used solely in the Tiled editor to define room areas.
 The variant property holds the room name used by `RoomDB`.
 Visually disabled in-game.
 (Covers Foyer, Living Room, ...
 En Suite).
 *   **ID 180-191 (Undefined in TSX):** Visually empty.
 *   **ID 192-203 (Type: NPC, Variant: [A-L]):** Placeholder character sprites with letters (A-L) used in the Tiled editor to place NPCs.
-The variant links to the specific NPC's data/dialogue.
+The variant links to the specific NPC's data/dialogueue.
 *   **ID 204-263 (Undefined):** Remaining tiles are not defined in the TSX and appear empty visually.